theanam/webrtc-test-suite/README.md

 # Real life Capability testing and utilities for WebRTC.
-this package tests webRTC capabilities by trying to use the webRTC functionalities.
-This also packs some utilities to make developer's live easier while making webRTC tools.
+ Testing webRTC capabilities by trying to use them.
+Not a feature detector.
+A capability tester.Also packs some utilities to make developer's live easier while making webRTC tools.

 ## What It's not:
 This is not a replacement of [Modernizr](https://modernizr.com/) or similar tools.
 This will not check if a feature is supported by the browser.
 For example a browser might have support for `getUserMedia`.
 Which Modernizr or similar tool will find out.
 But having support for `getUserMedia` does not mean that the user is guaranteed to access the feature.
 Maybe the user does not have a webcam, or the user's audio input device might be broken.